250 Capac Road

 The main hall closet and the closets above and below were originally designed to house an elevator.
 The window sills were marble and all of the interior doors were solid wood.
 The front door was large and at least three inches thick.

-Duane Wesley Crankshaw was born on September 8, 1887 in Rich Township, Lapeer County, Michigan, and graduated from Mayville, Michigan high school, and taught school in Huron and Lapeer counties until enrolling in college at Albion, Michigan.
+Duane Wesley Crankshaw was born on September 8, 1887 in Rich Township, Lapeer County, and graduated from Mayville high school.
+He taught school in Huron and Lapeer counties until enrolling in college at Albion.
 After a year he transferred to the Medical College at the University of Michigan at Ann Arbor, receiving his B. S. in 1911 and M. D. in 1913.
-After graduation, he located at Lawrence, VanBuren County, Michigan, where he practiced medicine until the outbreak of World War I, when he entered the Army Medical Corp with the rank of Lieutenant.
-He was discharged in 1919 with the rank of Major.
+After graduation, he moved to Lawrence, VanBuren County, where he practiced medicine until the outbreak of World War I. He entered the Army Medical Corp with the rank of Lieutenant, and was discharged in 1919 with the rank of Major.

-Dr. Crankshaw then opened his practice at Hadley, Lapeer County, later locating at Imlay City on Almont Avenue and then to his new stone house on Capac Road, where he resided until the outbreak of World War II, when he returned to the U. S. Army Medical Corp, serving until 1946, when he retired at Chamblee, Georgia.
+Dr. Crankshaw then opened his practice at Hadley, Lapeer County, later locating at Imlay City on Almont Avenue and then to his new stone house on Capac Road.
+He resided there until the outbreak of World War II, when he returned to the U. S. Army Medical Corp, serving until 1946 when he retired at Chamblee, Georgia.

-In 1947 he located at Lake Placid, Florida where he practiced until retirement, rendering 63 years of service.
-A mural on the side of the medical building in Lake Placid features him.
+In 1947 he moved to Lake Placid, Florida where he practiced until retirement, rendering 63 years of service.
+He is featured in a mural on the side of the medical building in Lake Placid.
 Major Duane Wesley Crankshaw, U. S. Army, M.D. died on March 1, 1977 in Arcadia, Florida and was buried in Lake Placid, Florida.